International Kite Festival Banner Image

 Where

-Uttarayan is celebrated across Gujarat, with major centers of kite-flying in Ahemdabad, Vadodara, Kevadiya, Surat, Rajkot, Vadnagar, Dhordo, Dwarka & Somnath, Dholera among others.
+Uttarayan is celebrated across Gujarat, with major centers of kite-flying in Vadodara, Surat, Rajkot, Kevdia, Shivrajpur Beach among others.
 The International Kite Festival is held in Ahmedabad.
 For information on how to get here for the festival, see the 'Tourism Hubs' pages for the place you want to fly your kites this year.

 History